jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Although we try our best, we have a huge problem—we're running out of time.
 Canada, Britain, France, America, and the rest of Western Civilization peaked in the Industrial Age, and we still haven't updated our ruling philosophy to the Internet Age.

 Still obsessed with the era of mass-production, we've been digitizing our society using ideas designed to industrialize it.

-That's why we still measure our success by Industrial Age stats like GDP growth, new road construction, college graduation rates, and Dow Jones Industrial Average.
+Although we're in the Internet Age, we measure our success by Industrial Age stats like GDP growth, college graduation rates, and Dow Jones Industrial Average.

-These numbers make many assumptions.
-We assume if the stock market rises, society is richer.
-Or that union members are treated better.

-But why not directly monitor personal savings levels, how well bridges are maintained, how much time in traffic we spend everyday?
-Why not monitor the effectual truth of our policies on the frontline?
+But, why not directly monitor what these statistics are supposed to judge?
+Why not track personal savings levels, how well bridges are maintained, how much time in traffic we spend every day?
+Why not test the effectual truth of our policies on the frontline?
+Testing frontline pain doesn't make assumptions and will let us steer our society to more dependable prosperity.

-The Internet Age empowers us to better measure our happiness and, therefore, our civilization's health.
-To get there, we must click a new philosophy.
+The Internet Age empowers us to better measure our daily lives, and, therefore, our civilization's health.
+But to start defining our society's success or failure, we must click a new philosophy.
 One that says antagonism is evil, and improving our lives with digital technology is everyone's right and duty.

 <iframe style="width: 750px; height: 380px;" src="https://www.afdc.energy.gov/data/widgets/10315" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>